cmu-db/noisepage/build-support/data/README.md

 * `clangformat_suppressions.txt` -- Files/directory to ignore when we run clang-format.
 * `sanitize_suppressions.txt` -- Targets to ignore with the sanitizers.
 * `lsan_suppressions.txt` -- Leaks to ignore with LSAN.
 This is used in `run-test.sh`.
-* `valgrind_suppressions.txt` -- Targets to ignore with Valgrind.
-This is currently not used.